 In all likelihood, you’ll be hours away from anything while you’re up at the fishing lodge.
 There’s no such thing as nipping into town to grab snacks, and a lot of the time you won’t even be able to have mail delivered, let alone get phone reception.
 So what you take with you is what you’ll have for up to 5 months, and you have to plan/pack accordingly.
 You’ll also have to be okay living a much more basic life because luxuries like reliable internet and access to constant hot water aren’t always available.

-The money is great (but random)
+The money is excellent (but random)

 How and when you’ll be paid varies greatly lodge to lodge, and you should ask during the hiring process how they handle this.
 Many will pay a monthly amount and distribute tips given by guests evenly across all staff (excluding fishing guides, who get separate tips), which I believe to be the best option.
-Others will only distribute tips to hospitality staff, meaning that docks/housekeeping/maintenance don’t see a share of the tips (but will generally have a higher base rate of pay than hospitality staff).
+Other fishing lodges will only distribute tips to hospitality staff, meaning that docks/housekeeping/maintenance don’t see a share of them (but will generally have a higher base rate of pay than hospitality staff).
 When it comes to tips, it can be a bit of a gamble on what you’re actually going to make, so don’t expect to get a perfectly round figure every pay period – some months will suck, and other’s will make you feel like a baller.

 Friends for life

-The friends you’ll make from your time at the lodge really make an impression on you, and many people leave with a solid group of new buds.
-If you’re lucky enough to live in a city where a lot of your lodge compadres are returning to as well, then that’s easy to stay in touch.
+The friends you’ll make from your time at the fishing lodge really make an impression on you, and many people leave with a solid group of new buds.
+If you’re lucky enough to live in a city where a lot of your lodge compadres are returning to as well, then it’s easy to stay in touch.
 But if you’re a little further afield, make sure you put in the effort to chat every now and then.
 Or even better, plan to meet up in some far-flung location between seasons.
 If you put in the extra effort to have an active friendship with these ratbags, you’ll be pleasantly surprised at how long you could stay friends with them.

 Long seasons, long days

-Many lodge seasons in North America run from May – September, whilst others have a shorter but much more intense season.
+Many lodge seasons in North America run from May – September, while others have a shorter but much more intense season.
 So be ready to be away from it all for around 4-5 months.
-Some lodges will have you living onsite for the whole season (with some even offering a week or so of paid leave/time out), whilst others will require you fly/boat in and out every month or so.
+Some lodges will have you living onsite for the whole season (with some even offering a week or so of paid leave/time out), while others will require you fly/boat in and out every month or so.
 I personally preferred living inhouse full time, working 11 hours a day/6 days a week with one week time out.
 But if you have accommodation close to the fly/boat in point, it may be more enjoyable for you to go home every month or so.
 Keep in mind that the more time you spend at the lodge, the more money you make.